Vibram: Products

+With its FiveFingers line of shoes, which mimic the look and mechanics of being barefoot, Vibram helped to inspire the movement of barefoot running and running while wearing only minimalist footwear.
+Referring to the period of the late 2000s, SneakerFreaker Magazine said, "A barefoot revolution was underway, and the Vibram FiveFingers was leading the charge."
+However the company also agreed to settle a lawsuit that claimed that it had misrepresented the health benefits of running in its shoes.

+Vibram soles are a market leader in hiking soles, chosen by shoe manufacturers for their reputation for traction and durability.

 Controversies

 A lawsuit was filed against Vibram in April 2012, over claims made about their Vibram FiveFingers, their minimalist shoe.
-Vibram claimed that the shoe “reduce(s) foot injuries, and strengthen(s) foot muscles.”
-The claim was based on Gert-Peter Bruggermann research accepted at the 2005 Conference for the International Society of Biomechanics.
-Later, a controlled study published in July 2013 showed that the risk of bone marrow edema among new wearers increased during their respective periods of transition to minimalist shoes when worn for extended periods of time.
-While Vibram, according to court papers, expressly denied “any actual or potential fault… or liability”, it was announced in 2014 that the company had moved to settle the suit and agreed to set aside $3.75 million to pay refunds of up to $94 to anyone who had purchased the product since March 21, 2009.
-In the end, few claims were filed and Vibram donated the balance of the funds to charity.
+Vibram claimed that the shoe "reduce(s) foot injuries, and strengthen(s) foot muscles."
+The claim was based on Gert-Peter Bruggermann's research, accepted at the 2005 Conference for the International Society of Biomechanics.

+Later, a controlled study published in July 2013 showed that the risk of bone marrow edema among new wearers increased during their respective transition periods to minimalist shoes when worn for extended periods.
+While Vibram, according to court papers, expressly denied "any actual or potential fault... or liability", it was announced in 2014 that the company had moved to settle the suit and agreed to set aside $3.75 million to pay refunds of up to $94 to anyone who had purchased the product since March 21, 2009.

 Trivia

-Vibram shoes were sported by European statesman Jean Monnet, one of the founding fathers of what became the European Union.
+Vibram shoes were sported by European statesman Jean Monnet, one of the founding fathers of the European Union.
 He specifically mentioned them in an interview he gave in 1955 to French journalist André Fontaine for French newspaper Le Monde, in which he hinted at the forthcoming creation of the Action Committee for the United States of Europe.